 Dirty diapers: Stool in your baby’s clothes can be a massive irritant to the baby.
-Not cleaning it off can cause pain and burning to the baby.
+Not cleaning it off can cause pain and burns to the babys’ skin.

-Adoption or separation from the baby’s primary caregiver.
+Separation from the baby’s primary caregiver or adoption.

 Swaddling: You can wrap your baby in a blanket so as to make the baby feel secure.